Sizing & Care

 In order to establish which is your correct size, we suggest measuring your hand, which, if done carefully, will give you an accurate result:

-Compare your measurement to the following dimensions and size in order to establish your bangle size.
+- Compare your measurement to the dimensions and size above in order to establish your bangle size.

 Some pieces before they receive a satin brushed finish are given an oxidised patina that either coats the surface of the piece, or highlights any recesses with a blackened appearance.
 If the surface has been oxidised then this layer on the silver will wear off in time, this is part of its character.
-If you would like us to re-oxidise a piece please contact us directly.
-There is a charge of £25 for this service.
+If you would like us to re-oxidise a piece again, please contact us directly.
+There is also a charge of £30 plus postage for this service.

 This is the best method.
 Gently brush the piece in warm soapy water with a soft toothbrush, then immediately rinse well and pat dry with a soft cloth.
 The liquid soap cleans the oil and the dirt out of the piece and usually that is all that is needed.
 If you do this every time you finish wearing a piece it’ll keep it looking great for a long time.

 The polishing cloth is simply a cloth impregnated with a buffing compound which leaves a protective coating that prolongs the oxidation process.
 It is great for pieces with a high polish, and especially great for pieces with a patina that have been given a high polish.
-We do however recommend cleaning the piece with soap and water first.
+We do however recommend cleaning the piece with a gentle soap like washing up liquid and warm water first.

 Brushed silver and gold doesn’t really appreciate the polishing cloth treatment like high polished silver and gold.
 The compound from the cloth can build up in brushed texture creating a dull finish.
-Just stick to the soap and water method which keeps that texture clean and bright.
-This is also safe for patinas.
+Just stick to the gentle soap and warm water method which keeps that texture clean and bright, and be sure to store it away from moisture or oils* to keep your satinised piece looking tip top.
+Gentle soap and warm water is also generally safe for patinas.

 If your piece has been given a patina, is gold plated (vermeil), or contains a stone it requires special care and should never be cleaned in a silver dip, as these dips can be extremely harsh and will strip this finish from the piece.